robric/eks-platter-inter-cluster/README.md

 ## Deploy the platter CNI

 Run the "deploy-platter.sh" script.
 It has all the logic to deploy platter over the two clusters created above.
-This script is actually a wrapper that calls several other scripts.
+This script is actually a wrapper that calls several scripts.

 ```
 sh ./deploy-platter.sh